 The refuge has a large population of black bears and is one of the few locations where red wolves exist in the wild.
 It is a favorite of migratory ducks, geese and swans, and its wildlife diversity also includes wading birds, shorebirds, American woodcock, raptors, American alligators, white-tailed deer, raccoons, rabbits, quail, river otters and neotropical migrant songbirds.
 This wild Outer Banks attraction will put you in touch with parts of nature that city-bound people don't often have a chance to experience.

 Alligator River National Wildlife Refuge has great Outer Banks things to do – paddling trails, a wildlife drive and two wildlife trails for you to explore.
 Hunting and fishing opportunities also exist on the refuge.
-The staff offers a variety of interpretive programs at different times of the year, including tram and van tours, canoe tours, red wolf howlings and a program about black bears.
+In non-COVID times the staff offers a variety of interpretive programs at different times of the year, including tram and van tours, canoe tours, red wolf howlings and a program about black bears.
 Open-air tram tours are offered weekly June through August (a fee and reservations are required).
 Canoe tours are offered three days a week June through August (fee and reservations required).
 Red wolf howlings are offered weekly June through August and monthly October, November, December and April and May (a fee is required).
-Call (252) 216-9464 for details and reservations.
-Click here for a list of interpretive trips or call the visitors center.
-The refuge is open year-round during daylight hours.
+Call (252) 216-9464 to see if programs are being held and to find out details and make reservations, or go to the website.